RETAIL DISCOVERY

 Opportunities

-These opportunities are our biggest chances to get wireless retail Shop & Purchase right.
+These represent the highest-leverage places to improve the wireless retail Shop & Purchase experience: